 The economic and trade relationship between Australia and New Zealand is shaped by the Australia New Zealand Closer Economic Relations Trade Agreement (CER or ANZCERTA), which came into effect on 1 January 1983.
 ANZCERTA is one of the world's most open and successful free trade agreements.
 Two-way trans-Tasman merchandise trade has increased at an average annual rate of around eight per cent following its adoption.
 New Zealand is Australia's sixth largest goods trading partner, ninth largest source of foreign investment and third most important destination for Australian investment abroad.
 In the March quarter 2013 China surpassed Australia for the first time as New Zealand’s largest market for both imports and exports .
 For detailed information on ANZERTA see About ANZCERTA.
 For information on Rules of Origin under ANZCERTA, see CER Article 3 – Rule of Origin.

 In 2014 Australia's total investment in New Zealand was $99.9 billion; while New Zealand's total investment in Australia was $38.5 billion.
-Australia the largest investor in New Zealand, with over half of Australia's total investment in FDI ($61.6 billion), reflecting the high level of economic integration.
+Australia is the largest foreign investor in New Zealand, with over half of the stock of Australia's total investment in FDI ($61.6 billion in 2014), reflecting the high level of economic integration.
 Australian investment in New Zealand includes the banking, insurance, building, infrastructure, telecoms, energy and retail sectors.